Update – July 24, 2017

 Alberta Wetland Mitigation Directive- Jun 1, 2017 (13 pages, <1 MB)

-A Wetland Assessment and Impact Report and, if required, ABWRET-A results are submitted as part of the application submission stage.
+A Wetland Assessment and Impact Report or Form (and ABWRET-A results if required) are submitted as part of the application submission stage.

 3. Application Submission Stage